MatteoJoliveau/lodbot/CONTRIBUTING.md

 Follow the deployment instruction in the [README](README.md#run) for more information about how to pass it to the bot.

-**ASK TO MERGE IN DEVELOP, NOT IN MASTER**
-Develop is the active development branch, master the stable release branch.
-Only PR targeting develop will be approved.

 If you want to help expand our face selection, go to [www.disapprovallook.com](http://www.disapprovallook.com).
 Here you can find all the LoD faces you may desire.
 Copy their **text** representation and create a new entry in the `src/faces.js` file following the following *JSON* schema:
 ```javascript